adamvietro/Games/README.md

 # Games

-**TODO: Add more games.
+**TODO: Add more games.\n
 Better documentation
 **

 ## Installation

-Simply unpackage within your linux shell find your way to the Games directory and enter iex -s mix Once in the iex shell Games.start() to play your games.
+Simply unpackage within your linux shell.\n
+Find your way to the Games directory and enter iex -s mix\n Once in the iex shell enter: Games.start()

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `games` to your list of dependencies in `mix.exs`: